Issued Friday, Sept. 20, 2019

 The Iowa Policy Project is a nonpartisan, nonprofit research organization in Iowa City that has been tracking Iowa job issues since its founding in 2001.
 Find reports at www.iowapolicyproject.org.

-• Iowa's unemployment rate stayed at 2.5 percent, its lowest level in 18 years.
-That compares with 3.0 percent a year earlier.
+Iowa's unemployment rate remained at 2.5 percent, up slightly from 2.4 percent a year earlier.